AnymouseProphet/SpaceMono-LaTeX/README.md

 is the driver file tells LaTeX2e to use the tipa font files when a T3 encoding is active and Space Mono is the defined typewriter (monospace) font.

+If in the future the necessary glyphs are added to Space Mono then the driver file could be updated to use Space Mono for IPA instead of using the tipa provided font but I have no plans on doing that, and I do not think the original font developers have such plans either.

 The T3 driver file was copied from `t3cmtt.fd` in the tipa package and modified for Space Mono.
 It is licensed under the LPPL 1.2 license.